Kwangmyong (network): Network access

 Kwangmyong is designed to be accessible only from within North Korea.
 Access is available within major cities and counties, as well as universities and major industrial and commercial organizations.
 For example, a library at the Pyongyang Sci-Tech Complex provides access to the intranet, and is reportedly used by different types of people, including factory workers, children and researchers for various purposes.
 About 3,000 computer terminals are usable there.
 The intranet is also accessible from another library at the Grand People's Study House.

 Sites in the network are commonly accessed using 24-bit block private IPv4 addresses.

 The first "internet café" (or "intranet cafe") in North Korea was opened in Pyongyang, where one may access the country's intranet services.
 It opened in 2002, near Kwangbok station, and has about 100 computers.
 It was opened by a Seoul company named Hoonnet, and a North Korean company named Jangsaeng General Trade Company.
 These cafes, also known as "PC rooms" or "Information Technology Stores", began appearing across North Korea as soon as the early 2000s, and can be accessed for a fee.
 The cafes provide other paid services as well, such as computing classes.
 As of 2005, the price for accessing these services was considered prohibitively expensive for the average North Korean citizen, according to Daily NK.

 The process of installing an approved personal computer in North Korean homes which would be capable of accessing the intranet requires inspection and authorization from local government authorities.
 As of 2010, an estimated 200,000 such personal computers were in Pyongyang private homes, and access to the Kwangmyong is more common among people in cities compared to those in rural areas.
+A 2017 survey found that 19% of households had a computer but only 1% had a computer with access to Kwangmyong.
+The figure for households in possession of a computer with Kwangmyong access was 5% in Pyongyang.
+However, Kwangmyong can also be accessed on mobile phones.
+As of 2018, it was estimated that 18-20% of the population had mobile phones with Kwangmyong access.